Swathi Reddy: Career

-Acting

 After the completion of her first year of graduation, she got an offer to make her film debut in Krishna Vamsi's Danger (2005).
 She was part of an ensemble cast and was one of the five leads.
 The film received mixed to positive reviews.
 Priyanka Pulla of fullhyd.com wrote, "Swati making her much-anticipated debut here, has a role somewhat akin to a single member in a Mexican wave - contributory, but not self-sufficient enough to be judged."

 After her second year of graduation, she did a supporting role in Aadavari Matalaku Ardhalu Verule (2007).
 The film won her good acclaim.

 After the completion of her graduation she signed two films.
 In 2008, she debuted as a female lead in her first Tamil film Subramaniapuram.
 For her performance in Ashta Chamma(2008), she won the Filmfare Award for Best Actress – Telugu and Nandi Award for Best Actress.
 She made her debut in Malayalam cinema with Amen (2013) which was a super hit.